 Step by step:

-Compile a list of the primary software applications you plan on running on the server and review the hardware recommendations that each develop presents on their website.
+Compile a list of the primary software applications that you plan on running on the server and review the hardware recommendations that each developer presents on their website.
 This will provide a good starting point and some developers will identify a recommended CPU or clock speed for the software.

 CPU load will vary greatly depending on the number of concurrent users on the server.
-While 1 website may run on cPanel with a single 2.0GHz core, if you plan on hosting 1000 sites on one server, you will need to extrapolate the recommended CPU requirements accordingly.
+While one website may run on cPanel with a single 2.0GHz core, if you plan on hosting a thousand sites on one server, you will need to extrapolate the recommended CPU requirements accordingly.

 If you have many users on a server, you may find it to be more economical to split the CPU load between several servers rather than try to fit all of your users on one server.

 If the previous steps haven’t guided you towards a concrete CPU choice, you should consider booking a free server consultation.
 Our server experts help personal and business users choose the right server CPU for their needs every day.
-They will listen to your requirements and choose a server that will perform well for you based on their years of experience.
+They will listen to your requirements and help you choose a server that will perform well for you based on your needs, combined with their years of experience.
 They will help you compare the various models within the series to ensure the right fit for you.

 What is the best server CPU?

 Since every project is unique, there is no one best server CPU.
-Review these descriptions of our popular server CPUs to find one that fits your needs and budget.
+Review these descriptions of our popular dedicated server CPUs to find one that fits your needs and budget.
 Each of these systems comes with a variety of features, available with 10 Gbps Network speed in New York, Los Angeles, London, and Montreal. and all support ECC Memory.

 Intel Xeon E3 1270 V6

-This 4 core / 8 thread processor processor has a passmark of 11184 with a clock speed of 3.80 GHz.
+This 4 cores / 8 thread processor has a PassMark of 9017 with a clock speed of 3.80 GHz.
 It’s the perfect modern processor for server requirements that require a high clock-speed and 32 of RAM.
 Intel Xeon Scalable, 1S only and 10Gbps Network Speed ready.

 Ideal Uses: Web Hosting, E-Commerce Sites